albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. figure:: ../images/procedure_mismatch.jpg
+       :scale: 50%

        An extreme example for runway/procedure mismatch.
        The approach from the Navigraph database cycle 1707 ends at the not visible runway 09 while the outdated scenery from FSX shows the airport at the wrong position.
 EDVK was rebuild north of Calden in 2013.
-The *OpenStreetMap* backgound shows the new airport.
+The *OpenStreetMap* backgound shows the new airport. *Click image to enlarge.*

 .. _navdata-navigraph-none: